Tropical storm watch issued for South Florida; Alex expected to form by Friday evening, forecasters say

 Warm water temperatures are an optimal factor in tropical storm and hurricane development.
 In mid-June of last year, Tropical Storm Claudette formed in the Gulf waters and came ashore in Louisiana.

-Current water temperatures are about one to two degrees higher than average for this time of year, Sojda said, creating favorable conditions for the disturbance to develop.
+Current water temperatures are about one to two degrees higher than average for this time of year, AccuWeather Meteorologist Jake Sojda said, creating favorable conditions for the disturbance to develop.

 Hurricane season officially starts June 1 and ends Nov.
 30.